It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 - How is our website performing?

-So, the first step in determining an SEO budget is performing an SEO Audit.
+The first step in determining an SEO budget is performing an SEO Audit.
 Let’s go over how to do an SEO audit and how the results can inform your budgeting needs.

 What’s Involved in an SEO Audit?